jackowski626/BetterLoadingScreen_1.7_GTNH/README.md

-# BetterLoadingScreen_1.7
+# BetterLoadingScreen_1.7 GT:NH
-1.7.10 port of better loading screen.
-This does not require AlexIILLib, nor does it contain all the features that the 1.8 version does.
-HOWEVER, this does still do the basics
+This is a fork of Alexiil's 1.7.10 Custom Loading Screen mod.
+This one has integrations with Gregtech and shouldn't be used outside the pack, as, for instance, the screen layout is hardcoded.